 In 1967, Congress passed the Community Mental Health Centers Act, fulfilling President John F. Kennedy's vision to adopt a "bold new approach" to the treatment of mental illness in the United States.
 The Center was the first provider in the five-state Rocky Mountain region to build a comprehensive community mental health center with funds awarded through the Community Mental Health Centers Act.
 As news of the new client friendly, state-of-the-art facility spread beyond Colorado, mental health professionals from other states traveled to Colorado to tour the facility.

-Fifty years later, the Center currently serves more than 20,000 children, teens, adults and seniors annually at outpatient locations, schools, nursing homes, residential treatment and semi-independent living homes and primary care offices.
+Sixty years later, the Center currently serves about 22,000 children, teens, adults and seniors annually at outpatient locations, schools, nursing homes, residential treatment and semi-independent living homes and primary care offices.